basho/basho_docs/source/languages/en/riak/dev/advanced/commit-hooks.md

 }
 ---

 Riak supports the use of Erlang named functions in compiled modules for pre-commit hooks, post-commit hooks, and MapReduce operations.
-This cookbook explains the process for using your own named functions, including module compilation, configuration, and installation steps with simple examples detailed for each use case.
+This tutorial explains the process for using your own named functions, including module compilation, configuration, and installation steps with simple examples detailed for each use case.